aaronpowell/aaronpowell.github.io/src/documents/posts/2011-02-25-in-browser-storage.html.md

 We can then use the `JSON.parse` to convert the JSON string back to a JavaScript object, when we're reading it back out of our Storage.

+# Browser Support

+Now that you know all this cool stuff you hit an obvious question, **what browsers can I use this with?** and it's a very good question.
+Here's a list of what browsers I know it works with:

+* IE8 & IE9
+* FireFox 3.5+
+* Chrome
+* Safari
+* Opera 10+

+Basically any browser from the last few years support Web Storage, so keep that in mind.

 # Conclusion

 To wrap up in this article we've looked at the idea of Web Storage and  that there is two different types, `localStorage` if you want to persist across multiple browser sessions or `sessionStorage` if you want to persist for just the current browser session.